Skip to content

 October 21, 2017 by Ginger Hultin MS RDN

-If you need a healthy, whole-food based breakfast that’s nutrient rich and delicious, you’ve got to try these Banana Ginger Oats.
+If you need a healthy, whole-food-based breakfast that’s nutrient-rich and delicious, you’ve got to try these Banana Ginger Oats.
 Full of complex carbohydrates for sustained energy, this recipe has another benefit: digestion support.
-A healthy GI has been linked to a stronger immune system so as we head into cold and flu season, be sure to feed the billions of bacteria living in your gut that may be helping you out in more ways that you even realize.
-Plus, oats and ginger are both packed with so many health benefits that adding them together into this dish is the perfect combination.
+A healthy GI has been linked to a stronger immune system, so as we head into cold and flu season, be sure to feed the billions of bacteria living in your gut that may be helping you out in more ways than you even realize.
+Plus, oats and ginger are packed with so many health benefits that adding them to this dish is the perfect combination.

 Everyone is interested in the gut microbiome these days.
 Perhaps it’s because there are more bacteria living in your colon than you have human cells in your body (what are they all doing?!).
-Or perhaps there is research in animal models that suggests a link between gut bacteria and weight, mood, inflammation and other systems.
-With so much to learn about the gut, there are a few things we know for certain.
-Gut bacteria make vitamins for us!
-They make biotin, B12 and vitamin K. Another thing we know is that in order for these bacteria to flourish, they need food and they prefer fiber-rich foods that ferment in the colon.
-My dietitian friend Mary Purdy wrote a really fun book about the benefits of the microbiome that I’ve been sharing with a lot of my clients.
-It includes high fiber recipes like this one as well as some ideas for more natural cleaning products.
+Or perhaps there is research in animal models that suggests a link between gut bacteria and weight, mood, inflammation, and other systems.
+With so much to learn about the gut, we know a few things for certain.
+First, gut bacteria make vitamins for us!
+They make biotin, B12, and vitamin K. We also know that for these bacteria to flourish, they need food, and they prefer fiber-rich foods that ferment in the colon.
+My dietitian friend Mary Purdy wrote a really fun book about the benefits of the microbiome that I’ve been sharing with many of my clients.
+It includes high-fiber recipes like this one and some ideas for more natural cleaning products.
 Love it!

 Oatmeal Health Benefits

 Oats provide slow-burning, sustainable energy and are a whole-grain food, which is the best way to enjoy grains.
-Being whole-grain means that all parts of the grain, like the bran or the germ, are present and haven’t been removed during the milling process.
-Oats are packed with so many nutrients, such as complex carbohydrates and fiber, to help provide long-lasting energy and aid in digestive health.
+Being whole-grain means that all parts of the grain, like the bran or the germ, are present and haven’t been removed during milling.
+Oats are packed with many nutrients, such as complex carbohydrates and fiber, to help provide long-lasting energy and aid in digestive health.

 One powerful fiber that oats are rich in is beta-glucan, a soluble fiber.
-Beta-glucan can provide the body with so many amazing health benefits, such as lowering LDL and total cholesterol levels, reducing blood sugar, and increased growth of good bacteria in guts.
-There’s also some evidence that this compound can increase the immune system, making your fight against bacteria and viruses stronger, which is so beneficial as we hit cold and flu season!
+Beta-glucan can provide the body with many amazing health benefits, such as lowering LDL and total cholesterol levels, reducing blood sugar, and increasing growth of good bacteria in the gut.
+There’s also some evidence that this compound can increase the immune system, strengthening your fight against bacteria and viruses, which is beneficial as we hit cold and flu season!

-Even in this season of COVID and the awareness of other viruses, I believe there’s not enough attention being paid to the importance of healthy eating and boosting the body’s natural defenses against viruses.
-Of course you need to socially distance, wear a mask, and wash your hands as well as avoid high-risk places like restaurants and gyms but there’s a lot that you can do through food as well to both reduce your risk of the comorbidities that we see showing up with worse outcomes from this virus (diabetes, high blood pressure and heart diesase) but also to support the microbiome and give your body lots of vitamins and minerals.
+There’s not enough attention being paid to the importance of healthy eating and boosting the body’s natural defenses against viruses, in my opinion.
+There’s a lot that you can do through food to reduce your risk of the comorbidities that we see showing up with worse outcomes of many viruses (diabetes, high blood pressures, and heart disease) by supporting the microbiome and giving your body plenty of vitamins and minerals.

 What I love most about oats and oatmeal is how versatile they are!
-You can add them to so many different recipes, like cookies or pie crumbles, and they are also amazing just on their own.
-Creating fun, new oatmeal combinations is so fun and I love switching it up from oatmeal energy bite to overnight oats to these Banana Ginger Oats.
+You can add them to so many different recipes, like cookies or pie crumbles, and they are also excellent just on their own.
+Creating new oatmeal combinations is so fun, and I love switching it up from oatmeal energy bites to overnight oats to these Banana Ginger Oats.

-Ginger is such a wonderful spice to add to these Banana Ginger Oats!
+Ginger is such an excellent spice to add to these Banana Ginger Oats!
 Ginger can help aid in digestion and help to reduce nausea.
 One of the earliest medicinal uses of ginger was to help relieve seasickness, and now it is seen to help aid in numerous forms of nausea.
 More commonly today, ginger is used to help relieve nausea and vomiting after surgery and for cancer patients undergoing chemotherapy, along with reducing morning sickness in pregnant women.
-Ginger also has anti-inflammatory properties which can help reduce muscle pain and soreness, osteoarthritis, and reduced blood sugar and blood cholesterol levels.
-With all these numerous health benefits, it’s no wonder why ginger is such an essential spice to add into so many different dishes.
+Ginger also has anti-inflammatory properties, which can help reduce muscle pain and soreness, osteoarthritis, and reduced blood sugar and blood cholesterol levels.
+With all these numerous health benefits, it’s no wonder why ginger is such an essential spice to add to so many different dishes.

 Making the Banana Ginger Oats